Cyber Security

 Woodside complied with all Security of Critical Infrastructure (SoCI) commitments and formally submitted the required compliance attestation for all registered Australian assets via the Australian federal government portal.

 Woodside maintains a watching brief on new legislation in the countries where we operate.
-We have seen, as expected, an increased government focus with legislative obligations on compliance to help prevent the loss or theft of personal and commercially sensitive information across all jurisdictions.
+We have seen, as expected, an increased government focus with legislative obligations on compliance to help prevent the loss or theft of personal and commercially sensitive information and the emerging technology of artificial intelligence (AI) across all jurisdictions.

 Operational Technology Cyber Security Incident Response Team